fbaig/ciroh_ngiab_python/README.md

 ## Getting Started

 ### Sample Data
+ - Sample data is available in `/tests/` directory
- - Follow "Quick Start Guide" from [NGIAB](https://github.com/CIROH-UA/NGIAB-CloudInfra/tree/main) to get sample data
+ - Alternatively, you can also follow "Quick Start Guide" from [NGIAB](https://github.com/CIROH-UA/NGIAB-CloudInfra/tree/main) to get sample data

 ### Generate Data Using [`ngiab_data_preprocess`](https://github.com/CIROH-UA/NGIAB_data_preprocess/tree/main) utility
 The utility is part of the docker image and can be executed to download and generate input data for the NGIAB model.